PostHog/posthog.com/contents/handbook/people/training.md

 ### Time spent training others

 Time spent talking at conferences and user groups, and time spent coaching others at organizations like [Code Nation](https://codenation.org/), is part of your training.
 You're not expected to use your own time for this.
-We think that activities like these help you get better at your job, advertise PostHog, and help increase the diversity of the tech industry.
-All things we value!
+We think that activities like these help you get better at your job, advertise PostHog, and help increase the diversity of the tech industry - all things we value!

-It is expected that that you would spend less than half a day a month on these activities.
+It is expected that that you would spend up to half a day a month on these activities.
 Like the training budget, this isn't a hard limit.
-If you think you need more than that talk to your mananger.
+If you think you need more than that talk to your manager.